emanb29/LiberChat/liberchat-spec.md

 ## 3.2.
 Commands

 Commands may be issued by the client or the server, and generally communicate client-supplied information.
+Any command sent to a server may yield `ERR_UNKNOWNCOMMAND` or `ERR_NEEDMOREPARAMS`.
+Note that commands will not always receive a response.

 ### 3.2.1.
 NICK
-TODO
+The NICK command is issued by a client to request a nickname.

+This command may only be issued from a client to a server.

+Arguments: `NICK <nickname> [hops]`

+Where nickname is a case-insensitive string, and hops is an integer (currently unused)

+Possible responses: `ERR_NICKNAMEINUSE`, `RPL_WELCOME`

 ## 3.3.
 Responses

 Responses may only be issued by the server, and generally communicate server-supplied information or control information.

+## 4. Protocol
+### Connection initialization

+### Main Protocol

+### Connection teardown